Oh-Oh, I'm Falling in Love Again

-"Oh-Oh, I'm Falling in Love Again" is a popular song written by Al Hoffman, Dick Manning, George David Weiss, Hugo Peretti and Luigi Creatore and published in 1958.
+"Oh-Oh, I'm Falling in Love Again" is a popular song written by Al Hoffman, Dick Manning, Hugo Peretti and Luigi Creatore and published in 1958.
 The best-known recording of the song was done by American pop singer Jimmie Rodgers, charting in 1958.
 It debuted on the charts in February, and spent 11 weeks on the charts that spring, peaking at No. 13 on the US Cash Box Top 100 and No. 7 on the Billboard Hot 100.
 It became a gold record.